biojava/biojava.github.io/wiki/SVN_to_GIT_Migration.md

     branch.

 Additionally, any number of feature branches may be present should developers wish to collaborate on specific features.
-The **release** branch will be marked as the default branch, so that casual users can get the latest stable version via a simple
+The **master** branch will be marked as the default branch.
+This is analogous to checking out trunk from svn to get the most recent code:

 ` git clone `[`https://github.com/biojava/biojava.git`](https://github.com/biojava/biojava.git)

-This does mean that developers with push permission need to be very careful that they are committing to the **devel** branch, since otherwise they are implicitly releasing untested code to the public.
-Hopefully the lack of a **master** branch will force people to think twice about where they are committing.

 Specific branches for each release (eg a release-3.1.0 branch containing only bugfixes) could also be used.
 However, past releases have mostly